|Home||People Finder||Thai Lady|

 In 1997, the Asia Economic Crash happened.
 There were signs of problems before the crash, and I anticipated the reality before most others did, based on some direct observations, consulting with some experts who I saw as objective rather than biased, and my knowledge of history in other parts of the world with similar economic indicators.

 Most of my work associates had the attitude that "naahhhh, it hasn't happened before in Asia so it won't happen, it's just temporary glitches at the moment" and just continued to do their jobs with their heads in the sand, just wishful thinking and don't-worry rationalizations.
 A few of my customers in the engineering & construction sector had delayed paying me a bit too long, and when I pushed my own further investigation into friendly conversations with their accounting staff of various companies, I put together a pattern of some serious sector-wide liquidity concerns.
 Some of my expat friends had stopped getting their regular paychecks by their companies with promises of just delays until so-and-so paid them...
 Consulting with certain other expats who I'd met at professional socials whose opinions and objectivity I had come to respect, and who had access to more hard facts than I could collected myself, it became clear there were some unusual problems in the Thai economy.
 There was a liquidity problem due to overbuilding of skyscrapers, price collapses for office and condominium units, and revenue shortfalls relative to expenses.
+Projected revenue had looked fine and on paper people expected to get paid eventually, but the reality is that projected profits were evaporating so there was a money liquidity issue arising.
+Money was becoming viscuous.
 The property sector was the first domino, including construction, and the banks were second (non-performing loans, or NPLs) domino.

-On July 2, 1997, it became official when the baht was floated and suddenly dropped in value from 25 to 40 to the US dollar very quickly, and thereafter nobody was in denial anymore.
-Money is the bottom line.
+On July 2, 1997, it became official when the baht was floated and suddenly dropped in value from 25 to around 40 to the US dollar very quickly, and thereafter nobody was in denial anymore.
+Money is the bottom line for business.

-(Hong Kong had just switched from British to Chinese rule just two days previous, by coincidence.)
+(Hong Kong had just switched from British to Chinese rule just two days previous, by coincidence, but that was unrelated.)